 2. Bosch POF 1200 AE Corded Router

-- SDS system for easy insertion of the template guide
+- SDS for tool-free insertion of template guides

 The Bosch POF 1200 router is a solid tool for the average DIY enthusiast, but it has a few undesirable features that make it less popular with professionals.